zakijss/zakijss.github.io/_posts/2025-06-25-data-security.md

 ## Why This Matters

-The same principles I apply at home, defense in depth, encryption, segmentation, monitoring, and access discipline—are the core pillars of any effective security program.
+The same principles I apply at home, defense in depth, encryption, segmentation, monitoring, and access discipline, these are the core pillars of any effective security program.
 These strategies align directly with frameworks like **ISO 27001**, **HIPAA**, and **NIST 800-53**.

 If you can design and secure a Linux-based infrastructure at home with limited resources, you build the foundation for understanding the scale and complexity of enterprise security.